almert/di-kernel-optimization/README.md

 Please cite [[1](#citation)] in your work when using these codes in your experiments.

 ## Dependencies
 The .py files that don't start with "tf" should be compatible with all versions of scikit-learn and numpy that come with Python 3.5 or 3.6.
 The tensorflow-specific parts of the code were tested on tensorflow 1.12.0.
-To make them compatible with the most recent versions of tensorflow, replace "import tensorflow as tf" with "import tensorflow.compat.v1 as tf" and add the command "tf.compat.v1.disable_eager_execution()" to your code.
+To make them compatible with the most recent versions of tensorflow, replace "import tensorflow as tf" with "import tensorflow.compat.v1 as tf" and add the command "tf.disable_eager_execution()" to the code.

 ## License
 Princeton University